Darguima/FindYourFriendUniversity/README.md

 </h2>

 <p align="center">
-FindYourFriendUniversity is an Elixir Phoenix App, that alongside a Python script, indexes all the candidatures, collocations, and, in the future, address of all the students that were already candidates to Portuguese Public Universities.
+FindYourFriendUniversity is an Elixir Phoenix App, that alongside a Python script, indexes all the candidatures and collocations of all the students that were already candidates to Portuguese Public Universities.
 </p>

 <h4 align="center">
 ⭐ Don't forget to Starring ⭐
 </h4>

+#### Disclaimer

+Although you could scrape real data from DGES website, seeing that this is personal information you can't use it, and this can be taken as illegal.

+When I started this project I started it just as a POC, and after I wanted to learn Elixir and I decided take this project to other level, but publish it as a website on Internet is a crime in Portugal due GDPR.
+The next demos that you will see are with fake data.

 ## Contribute